lulf/lulf.github.io/_drafts/2016-30-10-kubernetes-openshift.md

 # Kubernetes

-Now that container images have become the unit of distribution, it allows for creating generic cluster management functionality.
+Now that container images have become the unit of distribution, it simplifies the work of creating a generic cluster management functionality, which exactly what Google has done.

 Kubernetes is the third generation of cluster management made at Google, and this time they made it generic without bindings to Googles own infrastructure.
 Kubernetes is the second most active github